Replaced gut-feel decisions with a repeatable loop across an 8-app subscription portfolio.

 - I ran decision workshops with product, ASO, design, and engineering to make trade-offs explicit and keep execution aligned sprint to sprint.

-This sequencing improved decision quality because every change had a clearer reason, owner, and implication before build.
+This sequencing meant every change had a clearer reason, owner, and success proxy before build.

 Process at a glance